WOMEN AND 1970'S COUNTERCULTURE, 2017 Women's History Month Event

 The Equal Pay Compact is one way in which the Vermont Commission on Women works as a partner in Change The Story Vermont, along with Vermont Works for Women and the Vermont Women’s Fund.
 Change The Story is an initiative to align policy, program, and philanthropy to significantly improve women’s economic status in our state.
 For more information and to sign up for the Compact, please visit women.vermont.gov.

 Under current state and federal law, employees who are experiencing healthy, uncomplicated pregnancies are not entitled to receive workplace accommodations such as having access to water, access to a stool or a chair, longer or more frequent restroom breaks, or avoiding heavy lifting.
 In January, 2017, a bill (H. 136) was introduced in the Vermont Legislature that would ensure healthy pregnant workers in Vermont receive reasonable workplace accommodations during their pregnancies.
 Since 2001, fifteen states have passed similar legislation and currently, more than ten states have similar bills pending.
-Read VCW's fact sheet for more information.
+Read VCW's policy brief for more information.
+Read VCW's testimony on H.136 here.

 Our 8th biennial legislative lunch took place at the Capitol Plaza Hotel in Montpelier on Wednesday, January 11th, 2017.
 This event is sponsored by donations to the Vermont Commission on Women Education and Research Foundation.